 If system file checker scan results windows resource protection found corrupt files but was unable to fix some of them.
-Then run the DISM command “dism.exe /online /cleanup-image /restorehealth” which repair the system image and allow SFC to do its job.
+Then run the DISM command “dism.exe /online /cleanup-image /restorehealth” which repairs the system image and allows SFC to do its job.
 You can read more about DISM command from here.

 Run Memory Diagnostic Tool

 Sometimes this Unmountable Boot Volume Blue Screen STOP: 0x000000ED can happen due to bad memory so for this try Run Memory Diagnostic Tool.

 Run the Hardware and Device troubleshooter from settings -> update & Security -> Troubleshoot -> select Hardware and Device and run the Troubleshooter for check and make sure any faulty hardware device not causing the BSOD error at startup.

 Also Recently installed Third-party applications to check and make sure application compatibility not causing the issue.
 Open Control Panel -> All Control Panel Items -> Programs and Features.
 Here’s elect the recently installed Application and click uninstall Restart windows and check.

 Open device manager and update/reinstall the Display driver with the latest version.
 As users report reinstall the Display driver mostly fix maximum blue Screen errors on windows 10.

 If the problem started for you after installing windows 10 version 1903 and applying the above solutions didn’t fix the problem then may the windows update bug causing the issue.
 As Microsoft recommends Roll back windows 10 to the previous version, Defer windows update, and wait for Microsoft to fix the bug and the OS gets stable.